TribalyteTechnologies/BrightByte/backend/README.md

  #### Run the backend with docker image from docker hub

-- Expose instruction is commented because is not possible to specified on runtime the exposed ports for building the container
 - Set the node websocket url by running `WEBSOCKET_URL=ws://localhost:7545`
 - Set backend allow-origins direction if needed `ORIGIN_URL=http://localhost:8100`
 - Set backend port `BACKEND_PORT=3000`